dmrazzy/starlark/spec.md

   print(a, i)                          # prints "a 1", "b 2", "c 3"
 ```

-Because Starlark loops always iterate over a finite sequence, they are
+Because Starlark loops always iterate over a finite iterable (assuming
+the host application does not define an unbounded type), they are
 guaranteed to terminate, unlike loops in most languages which can
 execute an arbitrary and perhaps unbounded number of iterations.